stellatic/declarix/README.md

 ### Package Management
 `declarch` acts as a wrapper for a number of package managers.
 All you do is list the packages, and Declarch will install them in order.
-Right now, the package managers Declarch supports are mainly for Debian and Arch, but more are soon to be supported.
+Declarch supports Arch, Debian and OpenSUSE, more yet to come.

+### Service Management
+`declarch` also acts as a wrapper for service managers like systemctl.
+List the services under their manager in the config, and they will be enabled/disabled.
+Declarch only supports systemd currently.

 **These are:**
 - pacman
+- zypper
 - apt
 - paru
 - yay